mward2020/ai-case-study/README.md

 # ai-case-study
-A repository for assignment #1.
+A repository for assignment #1: AI Case Study.